ironcore-dev/ironcore/docs/proposals/11-scheduling.md

 rpc CreateReservation(CreateReservationRequest) returns (CreateReservationResponse) {};
 rpc DeleteReservation(DeleteReservationRequest) returns (DeleteReservationResponse) {};
 ```

+### Detailed flow
+1. If `.spec.machinePoolRef` is not set, the scheduler creates a `Reservation` that includes the required resources.
+2. `poollet`s which match `.spec.pools` of `Reservation` pick it up and broker it one layer down
+3. `poriver` evaluates the `Reservation` and sets its state to `accepting` or `rejecting`, which is then propagated up the hierarchy.
+4. The scheduler will pick a `pool` on every layer and update the `.spec.machinePoolRef` of the related `Machine`
+5. Once a `Machine` reaches a `provider` with a relating `Reservation`, the `Reservation` will be replaced through
+   the `Machine`.
+Deletion process of `Reservation` is initiated through setting state to `releasing`, which is
+   propagated up.
+6. Scheduler will delete top `Reservation` which triggers deletion of all brokered `Reservation`s

 ### Advantages
 - `Reservation`s can also be used to block resources for a specific use-case